BrenchCC/R1-GRPO-Qwen2.5-RL/README.md

-# My Exploration about GRPO-RL to build Qwen-R1 base on Qwen2.5 series
+# My Exploration about building Qwen-R1(small model) using GRPO-RL